Skip to main content

 const MEMCONTEXT_API = "https://api.memcontext.in";

-async function searchMemory(query: string, project?: string) {
+async function searchMemory(query: string, scope: string, project?: string) {

 const params = new URLSearchParams({ query });